Flyering, flyering licences and flyposting

 Once you know which licence you require please fill out the application form either online, or by downloading, printing and completing the form below and returning it to us.
 If you complete the online form please remember that you must still send payment to us by post.
 We will then ensure your licences are sent through to you within 10 working days.

-Flyposting is putting up posters or stickers on properties or street items without consent from the owner.
-It is illegal.
+Putting up posters or stickers on properties, lamp posts, telephone boxes or other structures on the street such without consent from the owner is illegal.

 - sticking posters onto boarded up shops advertising a gig

 - attaching a poster to a lamp post advertising a business